 In November 2021, the FASB issued ASU 2021-10, "Government Assistance (Topic 832): Disclosures by Business Entities about Government Assistance", which increases the transparency of government assistance received by businesses by expanding the disclosure requirements for annual reporting periods.
-The Company will be required to adopt this update for the fiscal year ending January 31, 2023.
-The Company will provide necessary disclosures required related to government assistance received in the annual reporting for the year ending January 31, 2023.
+The Company plans to provide necessary disclosures required related to government assistance received in the annual reporting for the year ending January 31, 2023, as required.